lijxug/lijxug.github.io/source/_posts/Use-Travis-CI-for-autoupdating-GitHub-pages.md

 ## Introduction
 Again, KevinZ recommond this autoupdating method to me.
 And for better understanding and future use, I decided to write the whole process down in my own way.
+Auto-updating enables you to build your blog without setting up the entire environment in a new computer.
+All you need to do is pull your repo back, change it, and then push it back.
+That simplify the posting process if you have to work in multiple locations.
 <!-- more -->
 ## Travis CI
 [Travis CI](https://travis-ci.org) is a hosted, distributed continuous integration service used to build and test software projects hosted at GitHub.[wiki](https://en.wikipedia.org/wiki/Travis_CI)